Massawomeck people

+British contact

-The first documented European contact with the Massawomeck occurred during John Smith's second exploration of Chesapeake Bay in 1608.
+The first documented European contact with the Massawomeck occurred during John Smith's second exploration of the Chesapeake Bay in 1608.
 While crossing the mouth of the Elk River, Smith encountered a party of Massawomeck in canoes returning from a raid on the Tockwogh, an Algonquian people who lived on the east side of the Chesapeake.
-The Massawomeck cautiously approached Smith's boat which eventually led to an exchange of gifts.
+The Massawomeck cautiously approached Smith's boat, which eventually led to an exchange of gifts.
 The Tockwogh later reported that the Massawomeck were the "mortal enemies" of the Susquehannock who lived on the Susquehanna River north of the Chesapeake.

 Smith had previously heard of the Massawomeck from Wahunsenacawh, leader of the Powhatan.
-Wahunsenacawh told Smith that the Massawomeck were a fierce people who lived on a sea beyond the mountains, "that did eate men," and had slain many during attacks against the Piscataway, and Patawomeck a year earlier.
+Wahunsenacawh told Smith that the Massawomeck were a fierce people who lived on a sea beyond the mountains, "that did eate men," and had slain many during attacks against the Piscataway and Patawomeck a year earlier.
 Smith later interrogated a Manahoac prisoner who also reported that the Massawomeck lived on a great water.